Lake Fire: Lake Hughes blaze in Angeles National Forest chars 10,500 acres; mandatory evacuations in place

 Shelters for large animals were available at the Antelope Valley Fairgrounds and the Castaic Fairgrounds.

+WATCH: Evacuation centers established as Lake Hughes fire in Angeles National Forest chars 10,500 acres

 The L.A.
-County Fire Department said Wednesday night the blaze "will continue to grow and threaten the surrounding communities of Lake Hughes, Leona Valley, Lake Elizabeth, Pine Canyon and Three Points" and that air operations would continue overnight.
+County Fire Department said Wednesday night the blaze "will continue to grow and threaten the surrounding communities of Lake Hughes, Leona Valley, Lake Elizabeth, Pine Canyon and Three Points."

 Five hundred firefighters, who are already at the scene or on their way, are tackling the inferno.
 Multiple aircraft are also being used.
 The Lake Fire created enough force to make several "fire tornadoes."